pod phase#

 For failed Pods, the API objects remain in the cluster’s API until a human or controller process explicitly removes them.

-in the kube-controller-manager).
+The control plane cleans up terminated Pods (with a phase of Succeeded or Failed), when the number of Pods exceeds the configured threshold (determined by terminated-pod-gc-threshold in the kube-controller-manager).
 This avoids a resource leak as Pods are created and terminated over time.